-The Administration for Community Living (ACL) facilitated the development and updates of the Voluntary Consensus Guidelines for State Adult Protective Services Systems (Guidelines) to promote an effective adult protective services (APS) response across the country so that all older adults and adults with disabilities, regardless of the state or jurisdiction in which they live, have similar protections and service delivery from APS systems.
+WORKSHOP SESSIONS 2 MONDAY 11/16/2020 | 3:45 PM - 4:45 PM EST is New and How are States Integrating Them dealing with someone in a hoarded environment.
+The sights, opment and updates of the Voluntary Consensus Guidelines for State Adult Protective Services Systems (Guidelines) to promote an effective adult protective services (APS) response across the country so who hoards because the shame, depression, anxiety and stress that all older adults and adults with disabilities, regardless of the state or jurisdiction in which they live, have similar protections and service delivery from APS systems.
 The Guidelines also provide a core set of principles and common expectations to encourage consistency in the policies and practices of APS programs across the country.
 Even though the Guidelines do not impose mandates or requirements on the APS system, APS programs are using them to enhance their policies and practices.
 This workshop will (1) briefly discuss updates made to the Guidelines since they were first developed, (2) provide an overview of research topics identified by the field to advance APS policies and practices, and (3) provide results from an ACL pilot project for integrating the Guidelines in state APS policy and procedure manuals.
 The pilot project was implemented in 2020 to learn from states to what extent they have made efforts to integrate the Guidelines, what challenges they have encountered, what lessons they have learned, successes they have achieved, and what changes they have observed in their APS programs.
-In addition, as part of the pilot, four states received technical assistance to help them establish goals for integrating the Guidelines and work toward some of their short-term goals.
+In addition, as part of the pilot, four states received technical assistance to help An Advocate's Guide to Assisting Victims of Financial Fraud. them establish goals for integrating the Guidelines and work toward some of their short-term goals.